AideenM12/Joyce-English-School-MS4/TESTING.md

 ---
 ### Test Case 8

-> As a user I want to receive email confirmation that my payments have been successful
+> As a user I want to receive email confirmation that my payments have been successful.

 **Description**
-Verify that the site provides the user with receives a confirmation email after a payment.
+Verify that the site provides the user with a confirmation email after a payment.

 **Steps**
 1. Open one's internet browser of choice.